 Most Swiss banks have launched their online mortgages as subdivisions under another brand name, or in cooperation with an online partner.
 By doing so, banks hope to avoid cannibalizing their mainstay traditional mortgage business.

-But there are banks, like the Neue Aargauer Bank (NAB), which offer online mortgages directly under their primary brand.
+But there are banks, like the Crédit Agricole next bank or the Neue Aargauer Bank (NAB), which offer online mortgages directly under their primary brand.
 In the case of the NAB, online mortgages are limited to the bank’s home market of Aargau.

 Here’s a list of the major mortgage providers which already operate in the Swiss online mortgage market: